dorianps/LESYMAP/README.md

 *****
 ## What does it do
-Takes lesion maps (in template space) from patients with stroke together with patients' performance in cognitive tests, and maps the specific brain areas responsible for the cognitive deficit.
+Takes lesion maps (in template space) from patients with stroke together with patients' performance scores in cognitive assessment batteries, and maps the specific brain areas responsible for the cognitive deficit.

 *****